HadyAhmed00/Library_Management_System/README.md

 6. Walid Shaban Ismail Mohamed

 ## Features:
-This app made to be used by to types of users
+### This app made to be used by three types of users
 ### Librarians that can:
 * Addition/Removal of a book from the library
 * Addition/Removal of a user from the library